-- Level 1: Quoted (unadjusted) prices in active markets for identical assets and obligations. - Level 2: Variables obtained directly (via prices) or indirectly (by deriving from prices) which are observable for similar assets and liabilities other than quoted prices mentioned in Level 1. - Level 3: Variables which are not related to observable market variable for assets and liabilities (unobservable variables).
+- Level 1: Quoted (unadjusted) prices in active markets for identical assets and obligations. - Level 2: Variables obtained directly (via prices) or indirectly (by deriving from prices) which are observable for similar assets and liabilities other than quoted prices mentioned in Level 1.
+These assets and liabilities consist of derivate transactions' fair values which is include such as fuel prices, foreign currency changes and interest rates in the market. - Level 3: Variables which are not related to observable market variable for assets and liabilities (unobservable variables).